achtungsoftware/FeedListKit/README.md

 # FeedListKit
-FeedList kit is a high level framework for representing data from an Api inside a ``SwiftUi`` ``List``.
+FeedListKit is a high level framework for representing data from an Api inside a ``SwiftUi`` ``List``.
 It automatically handles refreshing and loading more on scroll.

 # How to use